cesar-guillen/cesar-guillen.github.io/_posts/2025-03-02-TwoMillion.md

 ## Foothold
 ---

-Going back to the main webpage I see that nothing changed generating the VPN files is the same and we get no new directories we can go to, therefore, the only reasonable place to get a foothold seems to be the `admin/vpn/generate` endpoint.
+Going back to the main webpage I see that nothing changed.
+Generating the VPN files is the same and we get no new directories we can go to, therefore, the only reasonable place to get a foothold seems to be the `admin/vpn/generate` endpoint.
 We can generate other user's VPN files by sending some json data.
 At this point I had to get another nudge to find that this endpoint is vulnerable to remote code execution.
 We can quickly test this by adding a sleep command and see how long does the response from the server take.
 I should have seen this, endpoints whcih are only allowed to be accessed by privileged users are often vulnerable to exploits, as these are not as carefully protected like other endpoints which can be accessed by all users.

 ```
 {